GoogleCloudPlatform/public-datasets-pipelines/README.md

 ## 5. Declare and set your Airflow variables

+(Note: If your pipeline doesn't use any Airflow variables, you can skip this step.)

-Running the command in the previous step will parse your pipeline config and inform you about the Airflow variables that your pipeline expects to use and must be defined.
+Running the command in the previous step will parse your pipeline config and inform you about the Airflow variables that your pipeline expects to use.
+In this step, you must declare and set those variables.

-If your pipeline doesn't use any Airflow variables, you can skip this step.

-There are two types of variables that pipelines can use: **shared** and **dataset-specific**.
+There are two types of variables that pipelines can use: **shared variables** and **dataset-specific variables**.

+### Shared variables

 Shared variables are those that can be reused by other pipelines in the same Airflow or Cloud Composer environment.
 These variables will have the same values for any pipeline.
 Examples of shared variables include your Cloud Composer environment name and bucket, your GCP project ID, and paths to the Airflow DAG and data folders (e.g. `/home/airflow/gcs/data`).
 To specify your shared variables, you can either

 * Store the variables as Cloud Composer environment variables [using Airflow's built-in `AIRFLOW_VAR_*` behavior](https://airflow.apache.org/docs/apache-airflow/stable/howto/variable.html#storing-variables-in-environment-variables).
 (Preferred)
 * or, use a single `shared_variables.json` file by creating it under